-TRAINING GOALS 2014-2015
+TRAINING GOALS 2015-2016

-Name Q1 uarter Year
+Name Q uarter Year

 Site

 Address

 Supervisor Phone Email

-• g goals for this quarter at your to work on and be realistic about
+ng goals for this quarter at your part to work on and be realistic about •

-List counseling issues w practicum group during t hich are of concern to you and/othe quarter. or that you would l like to discuss in the
+List counseling issues practicum group during which are of concern to you and/og the quarter. or that you would like to discuss in the

-3. Original Contract for Pra Activity acticum Time Number of Hours Per Week
+3. Original Contract for P racticum Time

-ricuvity rumber or mount of mook
+Activity Number of Hours Per Week

-4. Mid-Quarter Contract for r Practicum Time
+4. Mid-Quarter Contract f or Practicum Time

 Activity Number of Hours Per Week